Bis(monoacylglycero)phosphate

 The fully acylated lipid, bis(diacylglycero)phosphate or 'bisphosphatidic acid', has been found in lysosomes from cultured hamster fibroblasts (BHK21 cells).
 In addition, it has been detected in bacteria, where it presumably has a different stereochemistry because of the mechanism of its synthesis from phosphatidylglycerol.

-Although Archaeal glycerolipids have the phosphate moiety linked to position sn-1 of the glycerol moiety, the biosynthetic mechanism and functions of these lipids are entirely different from those of bis(monoacylglycerol)phosphate.
+Although Archaeal glycerolipids have the phosphate moiety linked to position sn-1 of the glycerol moiety, the biosynthesis and metabolism of these lipids are entirely different from those of bis(monoacylglycerol)phosphate.

 4. Analysis

 Bis(monoacylglycero)phosphate is easily misidentified as phosphatidic acid in many chromatographic systems.
-Modern mass spectrometric methods involving electrospray ionization now appear to be well suited to analysis, but especially when used in conjunction with liquid chromatography to ensure separation from phosphatidylglycerol with which it is isobaric.
+Modern mass spectrometric methods now appear to be well suited to analysis, but especially when used in conjunction with liquid chromatography to ensure separation from phosphatidylglycerol with which it is isobaric.

 Recommended Reading